 docker tag my-python-app registry.digitalocean.com/<your-registry-name>/my-python-app

-Next, upload your local image to your registry:
+Finally, push your image to the registry:

 docker push registry.digitalocean.com/<your-registry-name>/my-python-app